 Other brands of loperamide include:

 You can buy these in various forms to suit you, including:

 It’s worth noting that some brands sold in the shops say IBS on the packaging.
 These are no different from the others.

 How does Imodium work?

-Imodium is an antimotility drug which means it works by slowing down the pace of the gut.
-As a result, it takes longer for food and fluid to move through the gut.
+Imodium is an antimotility drug which means it works by slowing down the pace of your gut.
+As a result, it takes longer for food and fluid to move through your gut.

-By doing this, the gut has more time to absorb water and nutrients.
-The result is a drier gut and consequently a formed poop!
+By doing this, your gut has more time to absorb water and nutrients.
+This means that there’s less fluid in your gut and consequently, better formed stools – thus reducing diarrhea.

 How long does Imodium take to work?

 Imodium can start working an hour after taking the initial dose.
 If your diarrhea continues, you can take the next dose after your next bout of diarrhea.

 Keep in mind that the dose may vary according to the version you have bought.
 Follow the instructions provided by the brand or from a registered medical professional.